One hundred lei

 The one hundred lei banknote is one of the circulating denomination of the Romanian leu.
-It is the same size as the 2002 series 100 Euro banknote.
+It is the same size as the 2002 series of the 100 euro banknote.

 The main color of the banknote is blue.
 It pictures, on the obverse the playwright, short story writer, poet, theater manager, political commentator and journalist Ion Luca Caragiale, and on the reverse the old building of the Bucharest National Theatre, and the statue of Ion Luca Caragiale.
 The one hundred lei banknote is the only banknote that pictures a personality both on the obverse and reverse.

 History

 In the past, the denomination was also in the coin form, as follows: